tuncpolat/git-and-github-crash-course/README.md

 Github is a hosting platform for git repos.

-git clone <url>-> clone remote repo to your local machine (+ also git will initialize a new repo on your machine)
+git clone <url> -> clone remote repo to your local machine with full git history (+ also git will initialize a new repo on your machine) git remote <url> -> tell local repo where to push and fetch code (tell destination) git remote -v -> show names (label) and urls of remotes git remote add <name> <url> -> add a new remote.
+A remote is really two things: a URL and a label (mostly origin, nothing special).
+To add a new remote, we need to provide both to Git. git remote rename <oldname> <newname> -> rename a remote git remote remove <name> -> remove remote repo. git push <remote-name> <branch> -> push work on Github (not Github specific).
+We need to sepcify the remote we want to push up to AND the specific local branch we want to push up to that remote.

+How to get code on github?
+1. Exisiting Repo: Create a new repo on Github, connect your local repo (add a remote), push your changes to Github.
+2. Start from Scratch: Create new repo, clone it down to your machine, do some work locally, push your changes to Github.